August 20, 2020

 China Publishes Draft Notice on Convergence Matters Related to Transition from MEP Order No. 7 to MEE Order No. 12

 On May 19, 2020, the U.S. Environmental Protection Agency (EPA) released its “first ever” proposed rule intended to improve the transparency of guidance.
 According to EPA, the new rule will significantly increase the transparency of its practices around guidance and will improve its process for managing guidance documents.
-When final, the rule will: EPA has posted a pre-publication version of the proposed rule.
-Publication in the Federal Register will begin a...
+When final, the rule will: Establish the first formal petition process for the public to request that EPA modify or withdraw a guidance document; Ensure...

 On May 18, 2020, the U.S. Department of Agriculture’s (USDA) Animal and Plant Health Inspection Service (APHIS) issued the much-anticipated final Sustainable, Ecological, Consistent, Uniform, Responsible, Efficient (SECURE) rule.
 85 Fed.
 Reg.
 29790.
 The rule is intended to update and modernize USDA’s biotechnology regulations under the Plant Protection Act.
 The final rule amends the regulations regarding the movement (importation, interstate movement, and environmental release) of...